-Fleet Pond Society, in cooperation with Hart Countryside Service and John s Associates Ltd., has applied to Thames Water for funds to construct a new settlement pond to the rear of the Avondale Road Pumping Station.
+Fleet Pond Society, in cooperation with Hart Countryside Service and John s Associates Ltd., applied to Thames Water for funds to construct a new settlement pond to the rear of the Avondale Road Pumping Station.
 The objective is to arrest any sewage escape from the Pumping Station before it can enter Brookly Stream and be carried into Fleet Pond.
 The new pond will be isolated from the four small ponds in Brookly Wood to ensure no sewage escape reaches these ponds or the gardens of Avondale Road or Chestnut Grove.
 Thames Water will remove any sewage in the pond should an escape occur.
 The small Brookly Wood ponds will drain into the new Brookly Pond constructed last year via a pipe which will be laid under the footpath.
 The application was successful, so work should start very soon.

 About the Fleet Pond Society

 Fleet Pond Society (FPS) is the voluntary group that exists to protect and manage Fleet Pond Nature Reserve.
 From our birth on 28th April 1976 up to the formation of the Hart Countryside Service in 1994, virtually all management was by volunteers under FPS guidance.

 Our readiness to seek advice and expert guidance on the conservation management of a Site of Special Scientific Interest earned us the respect of Natural England, the controlling body for important wildlife sites.
 Today we work in a close and positive relationship with the Hart District Council Countryside Rangers to ensure best use is made of the voluntary resources FPS can provide.

 Our volunteers work to maintain the diversity of wildlife habitat at the Reserve.
 This includes keeping the open heath and marsh areas free of invasive species; clearing footpaths of overhanging vegetation; repairing fences and strengthening the banks of streams against erosion.